The Zimmer Program for partially hyperbolic actions: Outline of the arguments

 One key lemma is Lemma \ref{eq:cocycle-like-bb} which shows that geometric commutators satisfy a cocycle like property with a polynomial correction term where the latter is independent of the base point.
 This is crucial for proving that the cycles are constant in the base point.

-In Section 12 we consider arbitrary paths, and show that modulo the cycles which form well-defined group relations, they can be put in a canonical presentation.
+In Section \ref{sec:pairwise-sufficient} we consider arbitrary paths, show that they form well-defined group relations modulo the cycles, and thus can be put in a canonical presentation.
 In particular, we may associate to an arbitrary path an equivalent one from a finite-dimensional family of presentations.
-The techniques and results of this section are similar to that of \cite{Spatzier-Vinhage}, with extra complications due to multidimensionality of the coarse Lyapunov foliations in the proof of regularity of the conjugacy (Theorem \ref{regularity of conjugacies}).
+The techniques and results of this section are similar to that of \cite{Spatzier-Vinhage}, with extra complications due to multidimensionality of the coarse Lyapunov foliations.

+Finally, in Section \ref{sec:smooth-top}, we verify the assumptions of a HAPHA for a smooth partially hyperbolic action.

 }